 For a number of reasons this has been long overdue, and unfortunately one of the reasons has been the council’s lack of available budget to fund the project.
 This has meant that the project (despite being a council asset, that is not exclusively ours to use) has to be largely funded by the club.

 We are sourcing a number of grant opportunities to assist in this effort, but we know we have a wonderful cohort of supporters who are always willing to help out.
-So please see below for a couple of ways in which you can help Hampton Cricket Club raise the required funds – as well as some FAQs for the most common questions we receive.
+So please see below for how you can help Hampton Cricket Club raise the required funds – as well as some FAQs for the most common questions we receive.
 We’ll be updating these as we go along…

-Firstly – we have a Boss James Nets Redevelopment Project listed with the Australian Sports Foundation.
+We have setup a Boss James Nets Redevelopment Project listed with the Australian Sports Foundation.
 Any donations over $2 are tax deductible, so it’s a great way to support the club, while getting some personal benefit.
 To donate through the ASF please CLICK HERE

 Can we get a barrier extension on top to prevent balls from going up on top?
 Yes.
 Council is happy for us to source this and recommended us including the whole thing in the grant application.
 If we know somebody who could throw it together, then we could go down that path as well.
 Their best practise is to now include in their builds – but clearly these nets were built before that was the case